Ode, Gujarat: Tower House

 Tower house was one of the first large buildings built in Ode and is in the centre of the town.
 It was built by Babarbhai Ghelarbhai Patel who was a wealthy rice merchant who traded between Calcutta and Rangoon in Burma/Myanmar.
 Work began in 1932 on Rambhai's return from Calcutta and was completed in 1934.
 The complex originally comprised three separate dwellings; one built for each of Patel's sons, Ambalalbhai, Thakorbhai, and Appabhai.
 Their descendants are still residents of the properties.
 Annexes to the original building were later built and today the complex comprises around seven dwellings.

 Tower House is a focal point in the town, as the tower part of the building contains an original wind-up town clock.
 It was recently repaired to full working order and now strikes bells at each hour and half-hour.

 Today the descendants of the five brothers Ambalalbhai, Thakorbhai, and Appabhai are still residents of the properties.
 Today most of the sons and daughters of these three brothers live abroad and have spread the business all over the world.

 Narshih Bhuvan

 Narshih Bhuvan was built to commemorate life of 11 year old Narshih, who was killed during freedom fight movement.
-It is located in ode central market place called "bhagol".
+It is located in ode central market place called "bazar".

-Water Tank

-Water tank was built after new school was built around 1944.
-Before that there was Kui....a well to be used for drinking water.